g4mbit5/Cooks-Geometric-Ruler/README.md

 | LKH-3 (Helsgaun)        | Yes                    | +15–18%                          | 3–15 minutes      | C            |
 | Concorde                | Yes                    | ~optimal                         | Hours             | C            |

-**Cook's Geometric Ruler is the only pure-Python solver** that scales to 10,000 real-world cities with **double-digit improvement** — and still runs on a laptop in under half an hour.
+**Cook's Ruler Sweep is the only pure-Python solver** that scales to 10,000 real-world cities with **double-digit improvement** — and still runs on a laptop in under half an hour.

 No compilation.
 No GPU.
 No external dependencies.

 Just geometry.

-**Cook's Ruler wins on:**
+**Cook's Ruler Sweep wins on:**
 > 5–40× faster than OR-Tools, PyVRP, LKH-3
 - Speed (100× faster than everything else)
 - Simplicity (150 lines vs 10,000+)